Sports for Visual Impaired

 - IBSA World Championships and Games

-Athletes with visual impairment ranging from partial vision, sufficient to be judged legally blind, to total blindness.
+Athletes with visual impairments range from partial vision, sufficient to be judged legally blind, to total blindness.
 This includes impairment of one or more component of the visual system (eye structure, receptors, optic nerve pathway, and visual cortex).
 The sighted guides for athletes with a visual impairment are such a close and essential part of the competition that the athlete with visual impairment and the guide are considered a team.
 Beginning in 2012, these guides (along with sighted goalkeepers in 5-a-side football became eligible to receive medals of their own.
-People with vision impairments have participated in the Paralympic Games since the 1976 Toronto summer Paralympics
+People with vision impairments have participated in the Paralympic Games since the 1976 Toronto summer Paralympics.

 The IBSA World Championships